 How to Stay Balanced in the Autumn

 The fall is a time of transition.
 We are now beginning to experience the crispness of autumn after the raging heat of summer.
 The wind is also gathering strength and showing the signs of the coming winter.
 Basically, autumn is dry, rough, windy, erratic, cool, subtle, and clear.
-For the body it is a time to prepare for a winter with cold weather and dryness.
-I recommend you to make adjustments to your diet and lifestyle in the autumn to prepare your body for the winter.
+For the body, it is time to prepare for a winter with cold weather and dryness.
+I recommend you make adjustments to your diet and lifestyle in the autumn to prepare your body for the winter.

-Ayurveda considers a seasonal routine as an important aspect of health-care
+Ayurveda considers a seasonal routine as an important aspect of healthcare

-Summer is the time to feast on fresh fruits and vegetables, which keep your body hydrated and balance the drying, heating effects of summer.
+Summer is the time to feast on fresh fruits and vegetables, which keep your body hydrated and balance the drying, and heating effects of summer.
 During autumn however, fall harvest foods are best — sweet potatoes, squashes, beets, carrots, radishes, turnips, arugula, kale, cabbage, cauliflower, and collard greens.
 Concentrate on warm and nourishing foods.
 Suggested foods are basmati rice, sprouted wheat, soups, mung dal, steamed vegetables, warming spices like cumin, coriander, mustard seeds, and cinnamon.
-Avoid cold drinks, ice creams, lots of beans and fermented foods.
+Avoid cold drinks, ice creams, lots of beans, and fermented foods.
 Foods that are warm and soothing, such as soups and casseroles created from fresh ingredients are recommended.
 Fasting is generally not suitable during autumn.

 Vata guidelines for the autumn

 As a Vata person (generally a thin person with a tendency to be cold and dry, who has a sensitive digestion system) you will need to be the most vigilant about staying moist and warm, as well as creating a daily routine to stay in balance as the cold of winter approaches.